Mike Barnicle: Early career

-Boston Globe controversy
+Boston Globe resignation

 In 1998, Barnicle resigned from The Boston Globe due to controversy over two columns, written three years apart.
-The first column of more than 80 lines of humorous observations had "a series of one-liners that had been lifted from...
+The first column, published on August 2, 1998, consisted of more than 80 humorous observations and included "a series of one-liners that had been lifted from...
 George Carlin's best-selling 1997 book, Brain Droppings."

-The paper's editor, Matthew Storin, asked Barnicle to resign "after learning that Barnicle, who claimed never to have read Carlin's book, had held it in his hand and recommended it on Boston's WCVB-TV in June."
-Barnicle initially refused to resign but agreed on August 20.
-In 1999, Carlin commented to the National Press Club:...someone changed each of the jokes just enough, they thought, to disguise them – that part didn't work – and what they did was make them all worse. ...
-As an example, one of them was just an observation where I said: "someday I'd like to see the Pope come out on that balcony and give the football scores."
+Barnicle first received a one-month suspension; he denied that he had ever read the book and claimed that the jokes were told to him by a bartender.
+However, it was subsequently found that he had recommended Brain Droppings during a television appearance earlier that year.
+He was then asked to resign from the paper, though he initially refused to do so.
+Carlin later discussed the incident in a speech to the National Press Club, saying, "Someone changed each of the jokes just enough, they thought, to disguise them – that part didn't work – and what they did was make them all worse.
+As an example, one of them was just an observation where I said: 'Someday I'd like to see the Pope come out on that balcony and give the football score'.
 And they changed it to baseball!
 Which is not as funny!
-For whatever reason, ..."football" is funnier than "baseball" in that sentence.
-The Boston Phoenix published an article on August 20 reporting that Barnicle had plagiarized A.J.
-Leibling in a previous article, and Boston Magazine "began a "Barnicle Watch" in the early 1990s to try to track down what it suspected were some dubious Barnicle sources."
-In a subsequent Globe review of all of Barnicle's many years of work, a second column was called into question.
-The October 8, 1995, column recounted the story of two sets of parents with cancer-stricken children.
-When one of the children died, the parents of the other child, who had begun to recover, sent the dead child's parents a check for $10,000.
-When the Globe could not locate the people who had not been publicly identified because they had died as well, Barnicle insisted nonetheless that the story was true.
-He said he did not obtain the story from the parents but from a nurse, whom he declined to identify.
-Mrs. Patricia Shairs later contacted the Globe to indicate that the story Barnicle wrote was about her family, although she said some of the facts were incorrect.
-The article states that "[...]there are more differences between the column and Shairs's story than similarities".
+For whatever reason, 'football' is funnier than 'baseball' in that sentence."

+A subsequent review of Barnicle's work found a single column from October 8, 1995, which recounted the story of two sets of parents with cancer-stricken children.
+Barnicle said that after one of the children died, the parents of the other child, who had begun to recover, sent the dead child's parents a check for $10,000.
+When The Boston Globe could not locate the people who had not been publicly identified because they had died as well, Barnicle continued to insist the story was true but obtained indirectly from a nurse.
+Mrs. Patricia Shairs later contacted The Boston Globe to indicate that the story Barnicle wrote was about her family, although she said some of the facts were incorrect.
+An article about the column stated that "[...] there are more differences between the column and Shairs' story than similarities".
+After the emergence of this second controversy, Barnicle resigned from the paper on August 19, 1998.
-1998–present